gbirke/mite-overtime/README.md

 ### Why is the D3 framework used instead of a templating or component framework?
 I plan to do a nice visualization of the overtime data instead of rendering HTML.
 The HTML is only a stopgap measure until I found time for prettier display options.

+### Y U no use React???
+I'll probably use React oder Vue.js later.
+For now I'll use jQuery-based views, because I like slow climbing learning curves.
+I already have babel and webpack in place and plan to replace Reflux with Redux.